techsheriff/automating-aws-with-python/README.md

-# automating-aws-with-python
+# automating-aws-with-python-sawdeck
-AWS Course from ACG
+AWS Course for Automating with Python from ACG